I'm Dillon Plunkett, a cognitive (neuro)scientist studying complex thought.

 Full CV (pdf)

-- Plunkett, D. & Morales, J. (submitted).
-Representational momentum spans perception.
+- Plunkett, D. & Morales, J. (under review).
+Representational momentum transcends motion.

 - Plunkett, D. & Greene, J. D. (in prep).
 Evidence for crossmodal translation of complex ideas in left lateral posterior temporal cortex.